LincaMarius/ISAP-1_Block_Diagram/README.md

 The LO signal was renamed I/O = Input/Output Device select

 ### Binary Display
-The simplest output device that can be connected to this computer is a Binary Display.
-This device is used in the original construction of the SAP-1 Computer, where it is integrated directly into the structure of this computer.
+The simplest output device that can be connected to this Computer is a Binary Display.
+This device is used in the original construction of the SAP-1 Computer, where it is integrated directly into the structure of this Computer.

 My version of the Block Diagram is identical to the original, except that I treated the original Output Register as a standalone block that is connected to the system buses as an Input/Output Device.